 This is the case you build for your product.
 You want internal and external stakeholders to know the overall business goal of the project.
 Explain how this product is going to benefit the business and blend with the vision already set out.
 Once these things are aligned, the roadmap is used to keep this strategy moving forward and staying consistent.

 You need to get information to outline your needs.
-Talk to your sales team and customer service group.
-They know how your end-users feel about current products, what they are looking for, and any feature requests.
-This helps you determine the features that need to be prioritized with future product releases.
+Talk to your sales team and customer service group—they know how your end-users feel about current products, what they are looking for, and any feature requests.
+This, along with careful documentation with appropriate product requirement software, helps you determine the features that need to be prioritized with future product releases.
 Engage with those who already use your products by reaching out to user experts.
 After these two groups, use your personal experiences.
 You know your product’s functionality, features, etc., and what is vital for users.

 4. Product Plan